 “Stop Talking, Start Doing”

 As a child, I wanted to be an archaeologist.
 I was fascinated by the idea of discovering, analyzing and newly interpreting cultural relics from the past.
 But after I tried to start my first computer game from a 5.25″ floppy disk with a format B: command, I was even more fascinated by the mystery of computers than old stones.
-So I studied computer science and specialized in software rehab, Software Analytics and Clean Code.
+So I studied computer science and specialized in software rehab, Software Analytics, and Clean Code.
 Today, my passion is discovering, analyzing and newly interpreting software relics from the past.

-But I’m very disappointed that we do the same failures in software development over and over again.
+I’m very disappointed that we do the same failures in software development over and over again.
 We are fixing just the immediate symptoms and not the important problems.
 It’s even worse: We only see one symptom at one place in our application – but we think it is the one and only problem and don’t look for a pattern at all!
 Thus, we will never get to the root cause of the symptom that lurks in all the other places of the application.
-Not to mention the missing increase of developer productivity with this “symptoms treating”, leaving management in doubt about spending money further, real technical improvements.
+Not to mention the missing increase of developer productivity with this “symptoms treating”, leaving management in doubt about spending money for further, real technical improvements.

 We can do better!
+Just care!